 SFAS No. 130, "Accounting for Comprehensive Income," establishes standards for reporting and disclosure of comprehensive income and its components (including revenues, expenses, gains and losses) in a full set of general-purpose financial statements.
 The items of other comprehensive income that are typically required to be disclosed are foreign currency items, minimum pension liability adjustments, and unrealized gains and losses on certain investments in debt and equity securities.
-Accumulated other comprehensive loss, at December 31, 2007 is \$9,850.
+Accumulated other comprehensive income, at December 31, 2008 is \$26,615.